Just-Learning-here/KFUPM-Football-Tournaments-System/README.md

-# ICS321 Project - Phase 2
+# KFUPM Football's Tournament System

 This is a full-stack web application built with React.js for the frontend and Node.js/Express for the backend.
 The project implements a modern web application with user authentication and database integration.